Amyz1ng/Project-1-Restaurant/README.md

 ## User Stories
 - As a user, I want to understand what the business is at first look.
 - As a user, I want to see what is avaliable to order.
-- As a user, I want to be able to get in contact with the busnines through a contact.
+- As a user, I want to be able to get in contact with the business through a contact.
 - As a user, I want to be able to find the business with a location.
 - As a user, I want to be able to make a reservation using a form.